 - Exposure to endocrine-disrupting chemicals (xenoestrogens) such as BPA, pesticides, PCBs, parabens etc interrupts oestrogen signalling pathways

 From a naturopathic perspective, we need to recognise what stage of perimenopause a woman is at and assess their full health picture.
-Testing can be important to determine aspects such as thyroid function, fasting blood glucose and insulin and nutrient deficiencies.
+Testing can be important to assess aspects such as thyroid function, fasting blood glucose and insulin and nutrient deficiencies.
 Assessing cardiovascular health and bone health is also vital since loss of oestrogen in menopause increases the risk of osteoporosis and cardiovascular events such as stroke.

 - Herbs like sage and Black cohosh in herbal formulas along with supplementation of magnesium, taurine, vitamin B6 and zinc for hot flushes